Self-Strengthening Movement: Military modernization

 Another area of reform concerned the modernization of military organization and structure.
 The most urgent reform was to reduce the Green Standard forces to a fraction of its size and to modernize the remainder.
-In 1862, the Imperial court began the training of the Peking Field Force or Shenji Ying, a unit of 30,000 Western-armed and Western-drilled soldiers drawn from the Eight Banners.
+In 1862, the Imperial court began the training of the Peking Field Force, a unit of 30,000 Western-armed and Western-drilled soldiers drawn from the Eight Banners.
 The project was under the direction of Wenxiang and Prince Chun, appointed by Empress Dowager Cixi.
 Due to the shortage of capable Manchu recruits, the reform efforts turned toward the bulk of the army, the Green Standard forces.
 These were scaled down in size with the savings used to upgrade weapons.
 They were also modified to allow for commanders to stay for longer command tours, have the authority to remove unsatisfactory subordinates, and for new recruits to be drawn from the local general population rather than the military families of other provinces.
-The retrained, westernized Green Standard forces were subsequently known as the lien-chün (retrained troops).
+The retrained, westernized Green Standard forces were subsequently known as the lianzhun (retrained troops).
 Some units of the old Green Standard Army forces were integrated under the command of the modernized Huai army's commanders.
 Huai general Zhou Shengchuan, who was well-versed in Western armaments, advocated for the purchase and proper maintenance for Gatling guns, Krupp cannons, and Remington or Snyder rifles, alongside full training for their use.
 He was also strongly supportive of modern medicine, rail, and telegraphy, and modern combat tactics such as prone position and night fighting.